GFA-spec/GFA-spec/GFA-spec.md

 The purpose of the GFA format is to capture sequence graphs as the product of an assembly, a representation of variation in genomes, splice graphs in genes, or even overlap between reads from long-read sequencing technology.

 The GFA format is a tab-delimited text format for describing a set of sequences and their overlap.
 The first field of the line identifies the type of the line.
 Header lines start with `H`.
 Segment lines start with `S`.
 Link lines start with `L`.
 A containment line starts with `C`.
 A path line starts with `P`.
+A walk line starts with `W`.

 ## Terminology